yufree/enet/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example to find gatekeepers

 ``` r
 library(enet)